LibreELEC/usb-sd-creator/README.md

 ### 6. Debugging USB-SD-Creator

-#### Using QT Creator
+#### Using Qt Creator

-If you need to, install QT Creator:
+If you need to, install Qt Creator:

 ```
 brew install --cask qt-creator
 ```

-Then simply open CMakeLists.txt in QT Creator
+Then simply open CMakeLists.txt in Qt Creator

 #### Using XCode